che-shr-cat/TinyRecursiveModels-JAX/README.md

 [Paper](https://arxiv.org/abs/2510.04871)

+This is my experiment of using [Antigravity](https://antigravity.google/) to do this job.
 The code still requires polishing and testing, I'm not 100% sure it works exactly as the original code.
+From what I see, the training process is still unstable and the model does not converge.

 Because of the lack of GPU resources, I paused training the models.

 I'm open to contributions if you want to help me improve it.